alberthli/sdfstudio/README.md

 3. Updating the cli commands with the prefix `ss` to distinguish them from `ns`;
 4. Some minor code changes to allow non-tcnn backends properly for training SDFs.

-Current conflicts in the fork:

-1. `nerfstudio` currently requires `nerfacc` version `0.5.2`, but SDF studio forked from a much earlier version that used `nerfacc` version `0.3.3`.
-There were breaking changes to the API that prevent an easy upgrade.
-This + the older version make the training run a good bit slower than the most up-to-date `nerfstudio` release.

 Simple test
 ```
 ss-download-data sdfstudio